The great Cragside cover-up by Harriet Sutcliffe, Kate Stobbart and Rob Blazey

 The Cragside cover-up: sound (1 August-4 November) is an interactive sculptural sound piece.
 Powered by a solar panel on the back, this instrument breathes life and sound into the sunflower display through a synthesiser.
 Tap the sunflowers to make a tune

-The Cragside cover-up: house (13 October-4 November) shines a light on female representation within the house by concealing a selection of masculine artefacts.
-The work explores the way in which women are represented throughout history, giving a voice to some of the lesser told stories of those who helped to shape the house, gardens and estate that we see today
+The Cragside cover-up: house (13 October-4 November) shines a light on female representation within the house by concealing male representation within the house.
+The work explores the way in which women are represented throughout history, encouraging us to notice the absence of the female voice

 The Cragside cover-up: gestures (23 June-4 November) showcases a video that hints to the anonymous women of Cragside through their hand gestures